Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Methods

 \subsection{HINA Framework}

 The HINA analytical framework consists of three steps: 1) Network construction and conceptual grounding; 2) Multi-level network analytics; and 3) Interactive visualization (see Figure 1).
-All steps of the analysis are accessible through the HINA web tool (\href{http://hina-network.com}{\textbf{hina-network.com}}) and the HINA Python package (\texttt{pip install hina}).
+All steps of the analysis are accessible through the HINA web tool (\href{http://hina-network.com}{\textbf{hina-network.com}}) and the HINA Python package (\texttt{pip install hina}) \citep{feng2025hina}.

-\textbf{\textit{Network construction \& conceptual grounding}}: This initial step transforms raw learning process data, such as trace data collected through system logs, audio/video recordings \cite{gavsevic2015let} into a conceptually meaningful HIN. \begin{enumerate}
+\textbf{\textit{Network construction \& conceptual grounding}}: This initial step transforms raw learning process data, such as trace data collected through system logs, audio/video recordings \citep{feng2024heterogenous} into a conceptually meaningful HIN. \begin{enumerate}

 \item \textit{Entity Typing}: Defining the nodes $V_1$ and $V_2$---e.g., students, learning objects, coded theoretical constructs, or some combination therein for composite nodes.
+HINA allows for the creation of composite entities, moving beyond the limitations of simple bipartite models to capture triadic relationships (e.g., Student-(Object,Behavior)).

-\item \textit{Interaction Determination}: Establishing meaningful rules to define edges $E$ containing the interactions among nodes in $V_1$ and $V_2$, utilizing existing learning theories or research questions---e.g., a ``student performs a behavior'' or a ``student uses a tool''.
+\item \textit{Interaction Determination}: Using empirical observations to define meaningful edges $E$ containing the heterogeneous interactions among nodes in $V_1$ and $V_2$.
+Each edge indicates a direct, observable affiliation or association, e.g., a ``student performs a behavior'' or a ``student uses a tool''.

 \item \textit{Weight Assignment}: Applying a weight function $\omega$ to edges, typically based on interaction frequency or a preconceived measure of interaction strength.
 This step ensures that the resulting HIN provides information about both the topology and intensity of heterogeneous interactions.